Starbucks Pro

 Design System

-For two years, I worked closely with Starbucks, leading interaction design for a future-focused approach to crafting drinks.
-Our small design team at Tactile worked directly with Starbucks stakeholders, product owners, engineers, industrial designers, and baristas to create a comprehensive design system for equipment interfaces.
-One of my projects was presented directly to the CEO.
+For two years, I led interaction design as part of Tactile’s small design team, working directly with Starbucks stakeholders, product owners, engineers, industrial designers, and baristas.
+Our work bridged user needs with operational goals and culminated in a scalable design system for equipment interfaces and with one of my projects presented directly to the CEO.

 My Role